fmrtl73/pxdocs/content/release-notes/portworx.md

 * PWX-4777 - Fix issues with `pxctl volume inspect` on shared volumes hanging when a large number of volume inspects are done
 * PWX-4525 - `pxctl status` shows an invalid cluster summary in some nodes when performing an upgrade from 1.2 to 1.3
 * PWX-3071 - Provide the ability to force detach a remotely mounted Portworx volume from a single node when the node is down
-* PWX-4772 - Handle storage full conditions more gracefully when the backing store for a px volume gets full
+* PWX-4772 - Handle storage full conditions more gracefully when the backing store for a Portworx volume gets full
 * PWX-4757 - Improve Portworx initialization during boot to handle out of quorum volumes gracefully.
 * PWX-4747 - Improve a simultaneous large number of volume creates and volume attach/detach in multiple nodes
 * PWX-4467 - Fix hangs when successive volume inspects come to the same volume with cloudsnap in progress
 * PWX-4420 - Fix race between POD delete and volume unmounts
-* PWX-4206 - Under certain conditions, creating a snap using k8s PVC creates a new volume instead of a snapshot
+* PWX-4206 - Under certain conditions, creating a snap using Kubernetes PVC creates a new volume instead of a snapshot
-* PWX-4207 - Fix nil pointer dereferences when creating snapshots via k8s
+* PWX-4207 - Fix nil pointer dereferences when creating snapshots via Kubernetes

 ### Errata